How go grow broad beans

 Good varieties to grow, all of which are AGM (Award of Garden Merit) Aquadulce Claudia, The Sutton, Express, Imperial Longpod and the crimson flowering variety (not AGM) is simply called 'Crimson Flowered'

-This year, 2017, I am going to try Broad bean 'Oscar' because it is described as being compact, and not requiring support which would be a plus.
-I intend to try it in the veg plot and containers.
+In 2017 I tried Broad bean 'Oscar' because it is described as being compact, and not requiring support which would be a plus.
 It is a popular variety with commercial growers and freezes well.
-I look forward to putting these claims to test over this summer.
+It performed well in what was a poor summer and I will definitely be growing it again.